-Leighton Chan, M.D. has served as Trustee of the Board of the Lingnan Foundation since 2015 and is currently the Secretary of the Board.
+Leighton Chan, M.D. is the Chair of the Lingnan Foundation Board of Trustees, and has served on the Board since 2015.
 Dr. Chan is currently a tenured senior scientist and Chief of Rehabilitation Medicine at the National Institutes of Health Clinical Center, a 200 bed research hospital on the NIH campus.
 (Note: Dr. Chan serves on the Lingnan Foundation Board in a personal capacity.)

 He received his B.A. degree from Dartmouth College and his M.D. degree from the UCLA School of Medicine.
 He received residency training in PM&R at the University of Washington.
 Subsequently, he completed a Robert Wood Johnson Foundation Clinical Scholar Fellowship, earned an M.P.H. at the University of Washington School of Public Health and was a Congressional Fellow for the Honorable Jim McDermott (Washington).